 Event Entrepreneurship: Growth Strategies

-Event Entrepreneurship: Growth Strategies Certificate
+Event Entrepreneurship: Growth Strategies Training

 Course Overview

-Are you ready to take your event business to the next level?
-If you’ve taken the craft of event planning to new heights, and want your business growth to reflect that, you’re not alone.
-In this course we’ll discuss strategies on how successful companies, both inside and outside the event industry, manage to grow into larger versions of themselves.
+In this course, we’ll discuss strategies for how successful companies, both inside and outside the events industry, manage to grow into larger versions of themselves.
 We’ll dissect what it is that keeps most business owners from getting their companies to break out of their plateaus and hit that next stage of growth.

 LEARNING OUTCOMES